KEINOS/Qithub_Client-PHP-CLI/README.md

+This is a prototype.
+Please wait until basic implementation done.

 # Qithub CLI Client

 `qithub.phar` is a single PHP command line application that calls Qithub API and returns the result.